-- 1. Wait 10 minutes before another lighting attempt. - If the Status Light did not blink, repeat the lighting procedure following the lighting instructions on the water heater's label.
+- 1. Wait 10 minutes before another lighting attempt. - 2.
+If the Status Light did not blink, repeat the lighting procedure by following the lighting instructions on the water heater's label.
 Remove the outer door.
-The Control Knob must be set to Pilot and held in continuously while clicking the igniter button (about once per second for up to 90 seconds.
-To observe the Pilot, remove the outer door and look through the view port (sight glass). - 3.
+The Control Knob must be set to Pilot and held in continuously while clicking the igniter button (about once per second for up to 90 seconds).
+To observe the Pilot, remove the outer door and look through the view port (sight glass).
+See Figure 29. - 3.
 Continue clicking the Igniter button (for up to 90 seconds) until Pilot lights. - 4.
 Once the Pilot is lit, continue to hold the Control Knob in until the Status Light begins to blink. - 5.
-Release Control Knob and set Knob to desired temperature setting ("Hot" is approx 120°F). - 6.
-Replace outer door.
+Release Control Knob and set Knob to desired temperature setting. ("Hot" is approximately 120°F.) - 6.
+Replace the outer door.